freeflowuniverse/herolib/README.md

 # herolib

-a smaller version of crystallib with only the items we need for hero
+a smaller version of herolib with only the items we need for hero

 > [documentation here](https://freeflowuniverse.github.io/herolib/)